 The “Big House” owned by Fry south of the highway and opposite the store was sold to an Alexander Petroff along with the associated farm in 1926.

-Initially local folk law and gossip had it that he was indeed a product of the, by-now, deposed Russian Royalty and closely related to the last Emperor, Nicholas the second.
+Initially local folk law, and gossip had it that he was indeed a product of the, by-now, deposed Russian Royalty and therefore, closely related to the last Emperor, Nicholas the second.
 He was for a short time married to a local Tenindewa school teacher Jessie Cameron who produced him three daughters.
 One of these daughters (Olga) passed away in Geraldton in September 2013 but she in turn has a surviving child who still lives in Geraldton.
-She also has a surviving sister, Phoebe.
+She, also has a surviving sister, Phoebe.
 (See the Geraldton Guardian clip of Tuesday the 5th June 1923).
 Mr and Mrs Alexi Petroff have recently returned from their honeymoon and are now nicely settled at “Kaburnie” [the Big House]